A Pesticide Vendor is a person (or business) that sells pesticides to an end user.

-Pesticide Vendor Licenses are not transferable and are issued to an individual or retail vendor as named on the application form.
+Pesticide Vendor Licenses are not transferable and are issued to a retail vendor as named on the application form.

-The annual fee for a Pesticide Vendor Licence is $50.
-The term of the licence is one year from November 1 - October 31 each year.
+The annual fee for a Pesticide Vendor Licence is $100.
+The term of the licence is one year from November 1 to October 31 each year.

 Pesticide Vendor Licensing Requirements

 The Pest Control Products (Saskatchewan) Act and Regulations, 2015 state in part that: